-See the section, "Configuring Multi-Site Support" on page 104, for information on setting up DNs for multi-site operations.
+See the section, "Configuring Multi-Site Support" on page 100, for information on setting up DNs for multi-site operations.

-Manual Configuration of T-Server
+Configuration of T-Server

-Use the Framework 8.0 Deployment Guide to prepare accurate configuration information.
-You may also want to consult Configuration Manager Help, which contains detailed information about configuring objects.
+Use the Framework 8.1 Deployment Guide to prepare accurate configuration information.
+You may also want to consult Configuration Manager Help and/or Genesys Administrator Help, which contains detailed information about configuring objects.